Your Guide to Renewing Green Card in the US

 Your life is busy, and fulfilling your obligations to remain in status can be time-consuming, leaving you to wonder how long the process will take.

 As an immigrant to the United States, you must follow the regulations outlined when you arrive.
 Plus, you are responsible for renewing your green card when necessary.
 The United States Citizenship and Immigration Services (USCIS) issues a Permanent Resident Card (often referred to as a green card) after you’ve been living in the country for at least five years.
-This is issued based on your individual circumstances and allows you to live and work in the U.S.
+This is issued based on your circumstances and allows you to live and work in the US.

 If you are uncertain of the process or have questions, the immigration law office of Tadeo & Silva can provide additional information.
+We have extensive experience helping immigrants adjust and successfully become permanent residents of the United States.

 Quick Reminder: What is a Green Card?